Dirty AC or furnace filters are the number one problem when forced-air heating and cooling systems don’t work right.

-With a central forced-air heating and cooling system, air filters remove dust and allergens from the air before warming or cooling it and returning it to your rooms.
+With a central forced-air heating and cooling system, heat-pump, furnace or AC air filters remove dust and allergens from the air before warming or cooling air and returning it to your rooms.
 For this reason, filters are critical components of these systems.

-But, on the downside, as filters become clogged with dust and debris, they block the free flow of air, drastically reducing the system’s efficiency.
-Properly maintaining filters is an important way to keep your heating and cooling as affordable as possible.
-Replace or clean the forced-air system filters every six months unless they become clogged with dust sooner.
+But, on the downside, as AC, heat-pump, or furnace filters become clogged with dust and debris, they block the free flow of air, drastically reducing the system’s efficiency.
+Properly maintaining furnace or AC filters is an important way to keep your heating and cooling as affordable as possible.
+Clean permanent filters or replace disposable forced-air system filters every six months unless they become clogged with dust sooner.

-To replace a filter located in a room’s return-air duct register:
+How to replace a filter in a room’s return-air duct register: